HrushiParkar15/enterprise-devops-portfolio/SQL/02-Tables/README.md

-# TABLES
+# Tables

-This folder contains Tables creation scripts.
+This folder contains all table creation scripts.